Hopes high as tourists touch down for Thailand re-opening

 But authorities expect 10 to 15 million visitors to return next year, with revenues forecast to surpass $30 billion.

-Thailand is still registering about 10,000 Covid infections a day while only about 40 percent of the population have received two doses of a vaccine.
+Thailand is still registering about 10,000 Covid infections a day while only about 40 percent of the population have received two vaccine doses.

-In Bangkok the double-dose vaccination rate is higher at close to 80 percent.

 'Cannot be the same'